CowDogMoo/warpgate-templates/templates/sliver/README.md

 ## Notes

 - The build uses both **shell and Ansible provisioners**.
-Ensure your Arsenal provisioning playbooks and requirement files are available at the path specified by `ARSENAL_REPO_PATH`.
+Ensure your provisioning playbooks and requirement files are available at the path specified by `PROVISION_REPO_PATH`.
 - **AMI build:**
   - Creates and tags an AMI in your AWS account.
   - Designed to use SSM (Session Manager) for connections where possible.